ocsc-datascience/EatsEncore/ml/notes.md

 Some caveats:

 * Some menu items come with a beverage.
+* All kids items include drink, sides, deserts.
+We don't allow them to buy another entree, but we allow other beverages and deserts and sides.
+We throw out alcoholic beverages, coffee, and tee.
 * Many orders have more than one item per category because they were most likely for multiple people.
 Got to deal with this.
 * Need to build adaptive recommendation engine.
 Customer selects entree -> predict beverage, side, dessert etc. Bev. in the following may include alcoholoic beverages.
 	* {entree} -> {side,bev,dessert}